asyncapi/studio/docs/navigation.md

 # Blocks visualizer

-Blocks visualizer is the USP of this product.
-It gives you a quick overview of your API.
+Blocks visualizer gives you a quick overview of your API.
 Unlike HTML preview, Blocks visualizer gives a diagrammatic visual of your API.

 Title card is at the top-left corner of the Block visualizer window.
 Followed by the Operations card.
 You can visualize channels, published messages, payload, type,  patterns, and relationship between the components.